xfong/rocFFT/README.md

 boost program options.
 Compilation is enabled by calling cmake with the `-DBUILD_CLIENTS_TESTS=on` option.

-To install the clients depencencies on Ubuntu, run `sudo apt install libgtest-dev libfftw3 libboost-program-options-dev`
+To install the clients depencencies on Ubuntu, run `sudo apt install libgtest-dev libfftw3-dev libboost-program-options-dev`

-The file `install.sh` is a bash script is a wrapper for the cmake script, which also install dependencies on certain Linux distributions.
+The file `install.sh` is a bash script that is a wrapper for the cmake script, which also install dependencies on certain Linux distributions.
 The preferred method for compiling rocFFT is to call cmake directly.